Chain Stitch and Basting Stitching Sewing machine variations

 19130

-The yellow plastic box contains the chainstitch bobbin adapter, that looks like a boat propeller, and the flat needle plate insert for the chainstitch, for a specific Kenmore sewing machine model.
+The dark golden yellow plastic box contains the chainstitch bobbin adapter, that looks like a boat propeller, and the flat needle plate insert for the chainstitch, for a specific Kenmore sewing machine model.
 (This is for my 1803) Not all Kenmore needle plate inserts look the same, some have 1 large opening, others have 2 parallel openings, but the bobbin insert is the same, with a small stud that locks into the tiny hole in the bobbin hook.

 Kenmore CHAINSTITCH HOOK ON RIGHT (the bobbin hook on the left does not have the hole next to the center pin, which is required, in order to lock the chainstitch adapter in place.
 Note the propeller like chainstitch adapter has a tiny pin sticking up on the end closest to the camera, it is on the left of the opening which slides onto the bobbin hook center post.)